willjohnsonio/eggheadio-web-security-essentails/01-web-security-course-overview.md

 Run `sudo npm install` from the root of the repo

-Then `cd excercises/01` then run `sudo npm start`
+Then `cd exercises/01` then run `sudo npm start`

-Vist the http://localhost.charlesproxy.com url there should be a username and password prompt
+Visit the http://localhost.charlesproxy.com url there should be a username and password prompt

 Run `sudo npm run start:evil.com` then will start a new server at https://evil.com:666/index.html.